Looking for the top sites like Netflix?

 With over 10,000 TV shows and movies to choose from, Netflix is one of the most popular streaming services out there today.

 However, it’s not your only streaming choice – not by a long shot.
-There are several alternatives – both free and paid – that can increase your movie and TV show choices profoundly.
+There are several alternatives to Netflix – both free and paid – that can increase your movie and TV show choices profoundly.

 One of the reasons people love Netflix is because of its price.
 At under $15 a month, it offers one of the largest selections of movies, TV and more for frugal viewers.